base on A GitHub Security Lab initiative, providing an in-repo learning experience, where learners secure intentionally vulnerable code. <header>

 Optional: We recommend these free-of-charge additional extensions, but we haven't pre-installed them for you:

-1. `github.copilot-labs` to receive AI-generated code explanations.
+1. `github.copilot-chat` to receive AI-generated code explanations.

 1. `alexcvzz.vscode-sqlite` to visualize the SQL database created in Season-1/Level-4 and the effects of our exploits on its content.